 In the same way you set up your morning routine, set one for bedtime.
 Be especially mindful of turning off all screens at least a half and hour before bed to ensure restful sleep.

 Even if you’re the most extroverted of all extroverts you still need alone time.
 Spending some time observing your thoughts and emotions and creating some curiosity about who you are and what you want helps you stay authentic and rooted in a world that is ever changing and filled with pressure.

 This means not only spending time alone every day but spending at least 15 minutes distraction free.
 Could you be journaling?
 Absolutely!
 But watching Netflix, scrolling social, reading, or shopping on Amazon don’t count.

-This is the easiest one of all… just go be alone!
+This is requires no prep or special supplies… just go be alone!
 With 5 kids and a husband who works from home, this was one I had to be mindful of scheduling.
 I like to spend some quality time alone in my bedtime routine, but you can do it anytime you like.
 Maybe you prefer to have your morning coffee alone.
 Perfect.
 You do you and enjoy every second!

 4. Goal Work